advocacy

 8 Winning Advocacy Strategies for Campaign Success

-Defining Your Advocacy Goals
+Defining Your Advocacy Plan

 1. Do Your Research